Weiyuan-Lane/a2a-mcp-sample/README.md

 # Planned scenarios (To change to table later)

-Simple
-- ADK - tool and schema use case
-- ADK Agent - ADK tool
+- ADK Agent - ADK tool ✅
-- ADK Agent - Custom tool
+- ADK Agent - Custom tool ❓
 - ADK Agent - MCP tool
 - ADK Agent - ADK Agent (sub agent)
-- A2A Server Agent (Hello World!)
+- A2A Server Agent ❓
-- A2A Client Agent - A2A Server Agent (All tools above!)
+- A2A Client Agent - A2A Server Agent (All tools above!) ❓